Enum Statement

 You can use strings, Characters, integers, floating-point, or fixed-point data types.
 Each value must be different, but it is not necessary to initialize each constant.
 A constant without an initializer gets a value automatically.

-For number types, the first constant gets the default value of the type.
+For number types, the initial constant gets the default value of the type.
 Each subsequent member adds one to the value before it.

 For String, each member without an initializer gets the name of the member as a string.
-The code that follows shows how easy it is to add string values to the first example.
+The code that follows shows how easy it is to add string values to the initial example.

 Enum direction Is String